sevidmusic/Roady/README.md

          </div>
 ```

-# Making an App from an App Package
+# Making An App From An App Package
 Note: The `[REPLACE_EXISTING_APP]` parameter is optional, and can be set to the
 string `replace` to force `dsh --make-app` to make the App even if an App with
 the same name already exists.
 WARNING: This will remove the original App, so use